Sixth Form Courses

 Unified Physics (03) 1, 2, 3, 4, 5, 6 70 marks 1 hour 30 minutes written paper 26%

 You are also required to complete the Practical Endorsement (04) which consists of practical work and is judged as a Pass or Fail.
-This does not count towards your final grade but the content is examined in all papers.
+This does not count towards your final grade, but the content is examined in all papers.

 What careers could this lead on to?

-Academic researcher, Patent attorney, Education, Software engineer, Medicine, Actuary, Acoustic consultant, Engineering, Dentistry, Astronomer, Sound engineer, Analytical chemist
+Academic researcher, Patent attorney, Education, Software engineer, Medicine, Actuary, Acoustic consultant, Engineering, Dentistry, Astronomer, Sound Engineer, Analytical chemist

 What grades do I need for this course?